maiconwa/Cotacao_com_GUI/README.md

 # Currency App
-The app retrieves information about the exchange rates for the dollar, euro, and bitcoin, displaying it in a graphical interface.
+The app retrieves information about the exchange rates for dollar, euro and bitcoin, displaying it in a graphical interface.

-To run the application, you need to install the dependencies listed in the requirements.txt file within a Python virtual environment.
+To run this application, you need to install the dependencies listed in the requirements.txt file within a Python virtual environment.
 Then, you run the cotacao.py script.

 Alternatively, you can simply download CurrencyBRL as an executable on [releases](https://github.com/maiconwa/CurrencyBRL/releases).